STAT6306/homeworks/README.md

 It would be in your best interest to try and answer HW 2b without looking at 2_solutionNoLasso.
 But, it is there if you feel like you need it.

+Homework 3: I added additional code about SQL to 3_homeworkd.Rmd